 And although pumpkin is lovely, I’m glad to see more people of replacing it with squash in autumn treats like pie.
 Not only do I think the taste is richer and less vegetal, but because squash has a lower water content, the texture is creamier.

-This Winter Squash Pie with Candied Pecans is an adaptation from the Sweet Delicata Pie in my cookbook, my favorite “sweet” recipe of them all with my favorite squash.
+This Butternut Squash Pie with Candied Pecans is an adaptation from the Sweet Delicata Pie in my cookbook, my favorite “sweet” recipe of them all with my favorite squash.

 Delicata squash has a flavor like sweet potatoes and macadamia nuts, buttery and rich.
 As the pie bakes, it takes on a deep caramel color, rich and creamy, with brown sugar notes that make merry with warm spices.

 The salty-sweet oat crust is foolproof, and naturally gluten-free to boat.
 And between you and me, I prefer it over pastry crusts (when I need one for apple pie, this is the gluten-free lattice version I like to use).